Kara4Sea/MechaCar_Statistical_Analysis/README.md

 Alternative Hypothesis - If ratings are higher in MechaCar vehicles compared to the competition, we can conclude MechaCar vehicles rate higher than the competition.

 ### What statistical test would you use to test the hypothesis?
 And why?
-I would utilize two-way ANOVA to test the means of a two different idependent variables (cost and safety rating) with multiple groups (vehicles being reviewed).
+I would utilize two-way ANOVA to test the means of a two different independent variables (cost and safety rating) with multiple groups (MechaCar vehicles and competitor vehicles).
+This will establish average safety rating and cost under all MechaCar vehicles to compare with competitors.

 ### What data is needed to run the statistical test?